-This may seem like the first type of GPU scaling, but it is slightly difference as the size of the image does not change at all.
+This may seem like the first type of GPU scaling, but it is slightly different as the size of the image does not change at all.

 There are times when you might see the black bars surrounding the image on all sides when they should not be there, or the image that is cut off because it extends beyond the screen of the size.

-This is rather common, and can happen because of variety of reasons like your screen, video source, as well as your GPU.
+This is rather common and can happen because of a variety of reasons like your screen, video source, as well as your GPU.

 This normally happens because there is a mismatch in the process of your GPU – when it is scaling or analyzing the image.

 The good thing is that most of the modern day GPUs have a quick fix to this called underscan or overscan.
 It can be found in the configuration settings.
 Using this setting will fix the issue you might be having with the aspect ratio.